-Our contracts with customers may include hardware systems, software licenses, software maintenance, hardware maintenance and other services.
-Software maintenance contracts entitle our customers to receive unspecified product upgrades and enhancements on a when-and-if-available basis, and patch releases.
-Hardware maintenance services include contracts for extended warranty and technical support with minimum response times.
+Our contracts with customers may include hardware systems, software licenses, software support, hardware support and other services.
+Software support contracts entitle our customers to receive unspecified upgrades and enhancements on a when-and-if-available basis, and patch releases.
+Hardware support services include contracts for extended warranty and technical support with minimum response times.
 Other services include professional services and customer education and training services.